lukasbestle/flexisel/README.md

 ## Flexisel is:

 - a simple carousel framework
-- 1.08 KB minified and gzipped (!)
+- ~ 1KB minified and gzipped (!) with no dependencies
-- totally flexible, as it doesn't require any other libraries
+- totally flexible and customizable

 ## Flexisel is *not*:

 - packed with any CSS or graphics, so it can be highly configured
-- one of these amazing 3D rotation carousels as the possible items are separate from the "stage"
+- one of these amazing 3D rotation carousels as the clickable items are separate from the "stage"
 - usable out-of-the-box™
-- working in stone-age browsers (requires `document.querySelector` and `Function.bind()`)
+- usable in stone-age browsers (requires `document.querySelector` and `Function.bind()`)

 ## Usage